 - Enterprises looking to coordinate operational best practices, develop new projects, or provide an accessible employee handbook

-- Enthusiasts that wants a fan site or a resource that educates about a specific subject
+- Enthusiasts that want a fan site or a resource that educates about a specific subject

 - Developers who want to come together on their own time to quickly create an open-source project or shared resource